How to apply

 Please also read the feedback from the previous UK Aid Direct funding round on what was done well and what was lacking.

-To support applicants through the application process we will be holding a webinar and updating our FAQs.
+To support applicants through the application process we will hold webinars and subsequently update our FAQs.
 Please refer to the news page on our website for the latest information.

 Applicants will need to be able to demonstrate that they

 - aim to reach the most vulnerable or marginalised in society

 - support the goals of UK Aid Direct

 All applications are assessed/reviewed by an independent Technical Review Panel.